Compute state-space model of linear electrical circuit

 [A,B,C,D,states,x0,x0sw,rlsw,u,x,y,freq,Asw,Bsw,Csw,Dsw,Hlin] = power_statespace(rlc,switches,source,line_dist,yout,y_type,unit , net_arg1,net_arg2,net_arg3,...,netsim_flag,fid_outfile, freq_sys,ref_node,vary_name,vary_val)

-state-space model of a linear electrical circuit expressed as
+computes the state-space model of a linear electrical circuit expressed as

 where x is the vector of state-space variables (inductor currents and capacitor voltages), u is the vector of voltage and current inputs, and y is the vector of voltage and current outputs.